How Co.Lab Captured 30,000 Leads With Paperform

 “It’s not just a form.
 You can do a bunch of other things.”

 The first win was basic, but important.
-Collecting application data through Paperform, data could go straight into Google Sheets.
-Then Paperform sent an automatic email response as soon as someone submitted a form.
-Then it connected to MailerLite, handled free book delivery, then it tagged leads in the CRM and pushed them into the right sequence.
+Collecting application data through Paperform, data could go straight into Google Sheets and send an automatic email response.
+From there, the team soon connected it to MailerLite, handled free book delivery, and tagged leads in their CRM, pushing them into the right sequence.
 Step by step, one form became a workflow.

-That progression is useful.
-Co.Lab did not start with a giant systems project.
-It started with one clear use case then it expanded from there.
+It's important to recognize that Co.Lab did not start with a giant systems project.
+They started with one clear use case then it expanded from there.
 That lines up with how Paperform is built for small and growing businesses that want forms to run more of the business, not just collect data.
 With Paperform lead capture, payments, bookings, eSignatures, and workflows can live in one place.

 Applications and first response